“Money money money in a rich man’s world” – Abba.

 6. My Own Books and e-Books

-You might be aware that I am a Published Author, having written a chapter on Belarus for Shaun Schofield’s book “Albania for America” in 2010.
+You might be aware that I am a Published Author, having written and published 11 books, which includes 5 printed books (Backpacking Centurion hat-trick etc.), 2 e-books, a chapter on Belarus for Shaun Schofield’s book “Albania for America” in 2010.
 I have also featured in another Northern Ireland football book in 2008.

 Minimum earned per month – $0